WasmEdge/docs/docs/contribute/plugin/develop_plugin_cpp.md

 # Develop WasmEdge Plug-in in C++ API

-By developing a plugin, one can extend the functionality of WasmEdge and customize it to suit the specific needs.
+By developing a plugin, one can extend the functionality of WasmEdge and customize it to suit specific needs.
 WasmEdge provides a C++ based API for registering extension modules and host functions.
-While the WasmEdge language SDKs allow registering host functions from a host (wrapping) application, the plugin API allows such extensions to be incorporated into WasmEdge's own building and releasing process.
+While the WasmEdge language SDKs allow registering host functions from a host (wrapping) application, the plugin API allows such extensions to be incorporated into WasmEdge's building and releasing process.

 <!-- prettier-ignore -->
 :::note
-It is recommended that developers choose the WasmEdge [C API](develop_plugin_c.md) for plugin development because of the support, compatibility and flexibility provided by the WasmEdge runtime.
+It is recommended that developers choose the WasmEdge [C API](develop_plugin_c.md) for plugin development because of the support, compatibility, and flexibility provided by the WasmEdge runtime.
 :::

 Here is a flowchart showing all the steps needed for developing WasmEdge Plugin -